cantaloupe-project/cantaloupe/README.md

 ImageMagick is not known for being particularly fast or efficient.
 Large amounts of RAM and fast storage help.

-## Request/Response Sequence of Events

-### Image Request

-1. Restlet framework receives request and hands it off to ImageResource
-2. Extract parameters from the URL
-3. Obtain a resolver from the ResolverFactory, which consults the `resolver` key in the config file
-4. Using the resolver, obtain a File or InputStream from which the source image can be read
-5. Obtain a processor appropriate for the source format
-6. Processor processes the image based on the URL parameters
-7. Processor writes the processed image to the response OutputStream

-### Information Request

-1. Restlet framework receives request and hands it off to InformationResource
-2. Extract identifier from the URL
-3. Obtain a resolver from the ResolverFactory, which consults the `resolver` key in the config file
-4. Using the resolver, obtain a File or InputStream from which the source image can be read
-5. Obtain a processor appropriate for the source format
-6. Get an ImageInfo object from the processor
-7. Serialize it to JSON and return it in the response

 # Notes on Source Formats

 (Feel free to contact the author with your own notes.)